northperseids/renbot/README.md

 - Type `rb!settings` while you have a session open to view your current settings.
 - Use `rb!connect` *WHILE YOU ARE IN A VOICE CHANNEL **AND** WHILE YOU HAVE A SESSION OPEN* to get the bot to connect to the voice channel.
 - The bot will now read out anything *you specifically* type into the *voice chat associated with the voice channel you are in.* It will not read out messages anywhere else.
+- To delete all your settings, be sure your session is open, then type `rb!delete`.
-- To close your session, type in `rb!close`.
+- If you want to close your session but *NOT* delete settings, type in `rb!close`.
 - To disconnect the bot from a voice channel, type in `rb!disconnect`.

 ### Changing Settings